anjaliPatel06/Netflix_project_sql/README.md

 ```
 Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

-#Findings and Conclusion

-Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.

-Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.

-Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.

-Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.